Frequently asked

 There are many types of healthcare providers who can help determine if SUNOSI is right for you.
 You can speak with your primary care physician or one of the following specialists: sleep specialist, pulmonologist, neurologist, or psychiatrist.

 SUNOSI is available at most major retail pharmacies.
-If you have a valid prescription from your doctor and your pharmacy doesn’t have SUNOSI in stock, ask the pharmacist if they can order it for you.
-We can also help answer questions you have about getting SUNOSI, savings, or info about your condition.
-Talk to a Nurse Navigator.
+If you have a valid prescription from your doctor and your pharmacy doesn't have SUNOSI in stock, ask the pharmacist if they can order it for you.

 Based on your eligibility, you may be able to pay as little as $9 for a one-month supply of SUNOSI.
 Click here to get a SUNOSI Savings Card.
 The cost of SUNOSI will vary depending on whether or not you have insurance, and if so, what type of insurance.